r0ckYr/r0ckYr/README.md

 👋 Hi there!
-I'm Rakshit Rautela, a passionate B.Tech student specializing in Computer Science.
+I'm r0ckYr.
 I love exploring Linux, Java, Python, HTML/CSS, Javascript, and SQL.
 My goal is to develop innovative solutions and contribute to the advancement of Computer Science through continuous learning and creativity.

-🎓 Studying at Graphic Era Hill University, Dehradun, India.

 🛠️ Check out my projects: